turingschool/curriculum/source/projects/idea_box.markdown

 For the early iterations we're going to ignore authentication and authorization.
-Just imagine that our users are going to run this app on their local machine behind a firewall.
+Just imagine that our users are going to run this app on their local machine behind a firewall, so they don't care about security.

 When they visit the root URL, we should...

-* Display a text field where they can record a new idea with a "SAVE" button
+* Display a text field where they can store a new idea with a "SAVE" button
 * Show a list of their existing ideas

 Let's build that functionality now.
+Assume all work is taking place in `app.rb` unless we say otherwise.

 ### View Templating Basics

 Our current "application" is just rendering a plain text string.
 Let's make it render some HTML.
 Change the `get '/'` block to look like this:

 ```ruby
 get '/' do